Welcome, I’m Diane Petrella.

-My training started out fairly traditional: I graduated magna cum laude from Boston College with a Bachelor of Arts degree in English and Sociology and received my Master of Social Work degree from Simmons College Graduate School of Social Work in Boston.
+My training started out fairly traditional: I graduated magna cum laude from Boston College with a Bachelor of Arts degree in English and Sociology and received my Master of Social Work degree from Simmons University Graduate School of Social Work in Boston.

 Because my personal beliefs are more spiritual and holistic, I received additional training at the Mind/Body Medical Institute at the Deaconess Hospital in Boston, MA, in conjunction with the Department of Continuing Education of Harvard Medical School.

 In addition to being a psychotherapist, I’m a life coach, certified through The Coaches Training Institute and a Level II Reiki practitioner.

 Early in my career I developed the first child sexual abuse treatment program in Rhode Island and routinely testified in court as an expert witness on child and adult sexual assault and post-traumatic stress.
-During this time I learned the connection between sexual trauma, emotional eating and obesity.
-Weight loss for sexual abuse survivors is one of my specialties.
-Learn more here.
+During this time I learned the connection between early trauma and later health and mental health issues, including emotional eating.
+(Learn more here.)

 More About Me

 Taking care of myself is a priority so I make sure to do things that keep me healthy and happy.
 I meditate daily to calm my mind, enjoy being in nature to nourish my soul, and exercise regularly to strengthen my body.

 I don’t believe in getting older.
 I believe in getting stronger.